vernemq/vmq-docs/configuration/introduction.md

 # Introduction

-Every VerneMQ node has to be configured.
+Every VerneMQ node has to be configured as the default configuration probably does not match your needs.
 Depending on the installation method and chosen platform the configuration file `vernemq.conf` resides at different locations.
 If VerneMQ was installed through a Linux package the default location for the configuration file is `/etc/vernemq/vernemq.conf`.

 ## File Format

 * A single setting is handled on one line.
 * Lines are structured `Key = Value`
-* Any line starting with \# is a comment, and will be ignored
+* Any line starting with \# is a comment, and will be ignored.

 ## Minimal Quickstart configuration